Best crosscut saw. That depends on what you’re using it for!

-You will also want to know how to sharpen the teeth yourself, and have the equipment to do so.
+You will also want to know how to sharpen the teeth yourself, and have the equipment to do it.
 You will need a small file (mill Bastard – probably a six inch), a saw set gauge, and a setting hammer.

 Download a crosscut saw manual for the USFS (United States Forestry Service),

 Crosscut Saw For Cutting Firewood (Smaller)

 Maybe you don’t want something as big.
 Maybe a smaller hand saw to use while camping – cutting smaller sizes for campfire firewood.